 Below is a single graph showing two Discoveries with counts of Devices Types in each Discovery.

-There is an option to create a graph per Discovery or per Probe:
+There is an option to create a graph per Discovery, per Probe, or combined in one Summary:

 A multiple Graph option is selected to produce these graphs.